Connect to share and comment

 14) No exceptions: US allies tangled up and blue

-The latest round of revelations courtesy of Snowden's leaks has focused on the scope of the United States spying on its own allies, including Germany, France and Spain.
+A new round of revelations, courtesy of Snowden, leaked on Oct.
+28 focused on the scope of the United States spying on its own allies, including Germany, France and Spain.

 According to media, the NSA had tapped the phones of some 35 world leaders including close ally German Chancellor Angela Merkel, who branded the snooping unacceptable between friends.
 Spanish media reports that the NSA monitored 60 million phone calls in Spain in one month, according to the BBC.